awsdocs/aws-doc-sdk-examples/rustv1/examples/lambda/README.md

 Shows how to use the AWS SDK for Rust to work with AWS Lambda.

 <!--custom.overview.start-->
+For an example of using Rust in a lambda function, see [this example](../../lambda).
 <!--custom.overview.end-->

 _Lambda allows you to run code without provisioning or managing servers._